Committee & AGM

 CREOS Annual General Meeting

-- Chair’s Report: Glenys presented the Chair’s Report.
-Each Member was given a copy of the full report, which is available on this website.
+3. Chair’s Report: Glenys presented the Chair’s Report and answered questions from the floor.
+Each Member was given a copy of the full report, which can be found on the website.

 Recent Chair’s Reports